Soothe Your Pet’s Joints Naturally With a Sea Cucumber Supplement

 Pets suffering from arthritis and joint pain are often deficient in both compounds.

-Supplementing with sea cucumber helps pets feel better by supporting the deficiency.
+Using a sea cucumber supplement helps pets feel better by supporting the deficiency.

 Sea cucumber also contains the popular ingredient Frondoside A.

-Scientists are currently studying Frondosine A for its beneficial effects on inflammation, hypoglycemia, tumors, and its antioxidant properties.
+Scientists are currently studying Frondosine A for its beneficial effects on inflammation, oxidation, hypoglycemia, and tumors.

 In fact, a PubMed listing, “High-Value Components and Bioactives from Sea Cucumbers for Functional Foods–A Review” by Mar Drugs in 2011 explains many benefits.